 One-story Tudor Revival house with two-story rear addition.
 The house is clad in rustic stone.
 Its cross-gabled roofline features intersecting gable ends with traditional cornice returns; the left-hand gable caps an arched entry door and abuts a prominent fireplace.
-The matching stone wall surrounding most of the property appears to be original construction.
+The stone wall surrounding the property is of new construction.